 MPs consider and vote on legislation and use their position to ask government ministers questions about current issues.

 We split our time between working in Parliament and working in the constituency.
 In Parliament, I spend my time fighting for the interests of all my constituents, attending debates, scrutinising and voting on legislation, and attending meetings.
-I hold advice surgeries for my constituents (where they can come and talk to me about any local issues and problems), attend meetings and community events, as well as visiting local organisations and businesses across the constituency.
+I hold advice surgeries for my constituents (where they can come and talk to me about any local issues and problems), attend meetings and community events, as well as visit local organisations and businesses across the constituency.

 When a constituent writes to me, I will write to the relevant department or official or the Minister involved.
 Many problems are solved in this way and I always aim to respond within 10 working days although sometimes more complex cases may take slightly longer.

 Alternatively, if a constituent is happy for the issue to be made public, I can ask an oral or written question, secure a debate or even petition Parliament itself.